 Plumbago auriculata is commonly known as Cape plumbago and are used as hedges as well as in the garden border.
-Now don’t get confused when you also see P.capensis on the plant tag they are the same thing.
+This long flowering plant will provide colour from spring right through until autumn and is easy care.

 With wonderful blue flowers plumbago often referred to as ‘Royal Cape’ the variety or cultivar ‘Imperial Blue’ is a popular form.
 And why the name Cape ?
 Plumbago is originally from South Africa and it is widely used as a hedging plant.